Stay 4Warned: Severe weather expected several days this week

 Large hail, damaging winds and tornadoes are possible.

-The severe weather risk will shift to the eastern half of Oklahoma Friday.
+The severe weather risk will shift to central and eastern Oklahoma Friday.

 Heavy rain will develop Friday through Sunday and flash flooding will be possible with 3″+ rain in the forecast.